 The NJ Standards require that by grade eight students will have gained greater depth and understanding in at least one of the arts disciplines (Dance, Music Theatre and/or Visual Arts) and by grade twelve they are able to demonstrate competency in at least one.
 Our secondary program affords them many opportunities to develop that competency.
-Eighth and ninth graders at Churchill Junior High School may select a semester long Art Exploration elective, while eighth and ninth graders may select any of the five art electives: Ceramics Exploration, Sculpture and Three-dimensional Design, Graphic Design/Visual Communication, Drawing Exploration, Drawing and Painting, and The World of Art.
+Eighth and ninth graders at Churchill Junior High School may select a semester long Art Exploration elective, while eighth and ninth graders may select any of the five art electives: Ceramics Exploration, Three Dimensional Art and Design, Intro to Digital Graphic Arts and Design, Drawing Exploration, and Drawing and Painting.

 The elective program continues at East Brunswick High School, where more varied studio courses as well as Advanced Placement Art History classes are offered.
 The EBHS program provides opportunities for all students (regardless of skill) but also includes a rigorous sequence of classes that prepares those considering a career in art for development of a personal portfolio of quality work.
-Courses include Illustration, Painting, Photography, Figure Drawing, Jewelry, Ceramics, Printmaking, Commercial Art, Airbrush, Sculpture, Interior Design, Modern Art Experience, Portfolio Development, Advanced Placement Art History, Studio Art, Studio Art II Honors, Advanced Placement Art and Design (1D & 2D), Film Appreciation, Science Fiction in the Movies, and Humanities.
+Courses include Scientific Illustration, Photography, Illustrating the Written Word, Jewelry, Ceramics, Printmaking, Digital Graphic Arts and Design, Animation, Airbrush, Sculpture, Interior Design, Advanced Placement Art History, Studio Art, Studio Art II Honors, Advanced Placement Art and Design (1D & 2D), Film Appreciation, Science Fiction in the Movies, and Humanities.
 Workshop courses for advanced students are available in most studio areas.
 East Brunswick High School has been identified as a New Jersey Model School for the Arts.

 Clearly, the district embraces the vision of the Visual Arts as a vital part of a complete education.